info340b-wi20/labdemopart1/README.md

 # Fandom Finder Demo

 ## Instructions
-Use the starter code in `starter` to build out Fandom Finder stage 1!
+Use the starter code in `starter` to build out Fandom Finder for the current stage!
+All the past stages will be included in the respective folders.

 ## Results